kristindawn/excel-engineers/_episodes/01-introduction.md

 ## Data Types

 You can view and change the data type for a cell, row, or column using the **Format Cells...** option in the pop-up menu for whichever of those components you choose.
+This affects both how Excel stores the data and how it displays the data.
+Formatting can be applied to entire columns or cells, and rows, but less commonly.

 There are two basic types of data: **numbers** and **text**.